Generalized Stein's lemma and asymptotic equipartition property for subalgebra entropies: Introduction

 where $D(\rho\|\sigma)=\tr(\rho(\log \rho-\log \sigma))$ is the quantum relative entropy of $\rho$ and $\sigma$.

 In a more intricate situation known as composite hypothesis testing (\cite{BBH, BG, brandao-plenio}), instead of two quantum states $\rho$ and $\sigma$, one wishes to distinguish between a state $\rho$ and a whole family of quantum states.
 For example, to test whether a quantum device produces entanglement, one would like to distinguish a bipartite state against all the separable states.
-In the context of composite hypothesis testing, when the family of quantum states fulfils certain axioms motivated by the framework of resource theories, Brand\~{a}o and Plenio’s (\cite{brandao-plenio}) claimed to prove a \textbf{generalized Stein's lemma} showing that the asymptotic error exponent equals the regularized relative entropy of $\rho$ with respect to the given family of quantum states (for the exact description see \cite{brandao-plenio} and section \ref{subsection-1}).
+In the context of composite hypothesis testing, when the family of quantum states fulfills certain axioms motivated by the framework of resource theories, Brand\~{a}o and Plenio (\cite{brandao-plenio}) claimed to prove a \textbf{generalized Stein's lemma} showing that the asymptotic error exponent equals the regularized relative entropy of $\rho$ with respect to the given family of quantum states (for the exact description see \cite{brandao-plenio} and section \ref{subsection-1}).
 This seminal result was of fundamental importance as it established that any reasonable resource theory (which satisfies Axioms 1–5 listed in section \ref{subsection-1}) can be reversibly manipulated.

-However, a gap has recently been found in the claimed proof of the generalized quantum Stein’s lemma (\cite{gen-stein, gap-2}), which puts the main results of Brand\~{a}o and Plenio’s work into question.
-This also puts into question many results in the literature that were directly or indirectly dependent on this fact, in particular the reversibility of quantum entanglement and reversibility of general quantum resources under asymptotically resource non-generating operations (\cite{brandao-plenio, BP-2, BG}).
-In conclusion, the generalized quantum Stein’s lemma introduced in \cite{brandao-plenio}, is not known to be correct.
+However, a gap had been found in the claimed proof of the generalized quantum Stein’s lemma (\cite{gen-stein, gap-2}), which put the main results of Brand\~{a}o and Plenio’s work into question.
+This also had put into question many results in the literature that were directly or indirectly dependent on this fact, in particular the reversibility of quantum entanglement and reversibility of general quantum resources under asymptotically resource non-generating operations (\cite{brandao-plenio, BP-2, BG}).
+After finishing this article, we learned that Yamasaki and Kuroiwa \cite{YK} announced a proof for the generalized Stein's lemma.
+However, there seems to be some issues regarding their proof as explained in the latest version of their article.
+In a recent breakthrough, the generalized quantum Stein's lemma has been independently proved by Hayashi and Yamasaki (\cite{Hayashi-yamasaki}) and Lami (\cite{Lami-gqsl}).